savong/OutOfOrderStreamAggregation/README.md

   * CMiX_PWiX_STD.java
   * CMiX_PWiX_SUM.java

 The programming structures of all classes (CMiX_PWiX_AVERAGE.java, CMiX_PWiX_MAX.java, ...) are the same except that they have different operators.
-The main structure of each classe can be defined by the following main methods:
+The main structure of each class can be defined by the following main methods:
 * "main" method:
   * Same as Algorithm 1 in the paper.
   * It requests the data stream source to access the data streams and does all processing of stream aggregation.